rajikak/rajikak/compiler.md

 Figure1: LLVM's modular architecture

 LLVM can be subdivided into three major components: the frontend, the intermediate representation (IR) and the backend.
-The frontend is responsible for translating input source code (for e.g. C/C++, Rust or Cool programs).
+The frontend is responsible for translating input source code (for e.g. C/C++, Rust or Cool programs) into LLVM IR.
 We will look how to write a
 LLVM frontend as part of `Cool` compiler implementation in this tutorial.
 The IR is the core of the LLVM.
 The IR provides the most significant benefit of LLVM for compiler implementers.
+The backend component is responsible for translating IR to a specific hardware such as the Intel X86 or the ARM architecture.
+IR acts as the input to the backend and thereby allow compiler writers to just to focus on writing a frontend for their language in order to produce a production ready compiler.

 ## LLVM IR